Commands

 /cptl undo

-Once the time-lapse is over or stopped, you can undo the changes and bring the server back to its current state.
-This will not be perfect, there may be issues with entities, leaves, plants, etc. This is why you should only run this process on a backup that you don't care about being potentially destroyed.
+Once the timelapse is over or stopped, you can undo the changes and bring the server back to its current state.
+This will not be perfect; there may be issues with entities, leaves, plants, and similar behavior.
+Only run this process on a backup.